emmy3000/alx-backend/0x03-queuing_system_in_js/README.md

 }
 ```

-4. Define a base Babel configuration that provides the functionality responsible for enabling compatibility with different ECMAScript (JavaScript) versions:
+4. Define a base Babel configuration named `.babelrc` that provides the functionality responsible for enabling compatibility with different ECMAScript (JavaScript) versions:

 ```JSON
 {